ashleykleynhans/dreambooth-api/README.md

 Web UI, otherwise the Web UI will revert the dependencies each time its started and will result in a slow start-up time.

+It is recommended to use a GPU instance with at least 16GB of VRAM, but preferably more to prevent GPU OOM errors, and you will need at least 32GB of memory for Dreambooth training, otherwise the Web UI will be OOM killed by the system kernel.

 ## Step 1 - Clone the repository

 ```bash